-August 5, 1960: Judy’s fourth of the five “London Sessions” at Capitol’s EMI Studios in London.
+August 5, 1960: The fourth of Judy’s five “London Sessions” at Capitol’s EMI Studios in London.
 On this day, Judy recorded her “olio” (“You Made Me Love You/For Me And My Gal/The Trolley Song”); “You Go To My Head”; “Happiness Is A Thing Called Joe”; and “Rock-A-Bye Your Baby With A Dixie Melody.”

 Six tracks from these sessions appeared without explanation on the 1962 album, “The Garland Touch.”

 All of the recordings were released in 1972 on a special set released by the Capitol Record Club to members only, titled “Judy in London” which was re-released in 1980 on a Capitol Records “Special Markets” release.

 They have since been remastered again and released in 2011 on the 2-CD set “The London Studio Recordings 1957-1964.”

 Listen to “You Go To My Head” here: